SAP-samples/ariba-extensibility-samples/topics/integrations/cpi-open-connectors/README.md

 As we can see, we have replicated the SAP Ariba data to BigQuery.
 We can now use this dataset to create a report/dashboard in reporting tools that connect to BigQuery.

 You’ve made it to the end of the exercise 👏👏.
-We’ve covered how we can retrieve data from the SAP Ariba APIs and implement pagination in SAP Cloud Platform Integration, by using the looping process call.
+We’ve covered how we can retrieve data from the SAP Ariba APIs and implement pagination in SAP Cloud Integration, by using the looping process call.
 Also, how we can leverage Open Connectors to communicate with external services, e.g. BigQuery.
 Finally, an integration flow that can handle the end-to-end process of extracting the data and sending it to BigQuery.